 Symptoms of opioid dependence can vary dramatically depending on numerous factors, such as the type of opiates taken and the dosage ingested.

 - Small pupils

-If the intake of the drug is reduced or interrupted, physical symptoms of withdrawal will occur.
+If the drug’s intake is reduced or interrupted, physical withdrawal symptoms will occur.

 - Body aches